Site-Store-Pro/laravel-ecommerce/README.md

 | **Redis** *(Optional)* | Redis 6.0+ for high-performance session management, caching, and background job queue workers. |

 > [!NOTE]
 > The `phpoffice/phpspreadsheet` package is required if you plan to use the bulk CSV/Excel product import and export feature.
-It is optional — see [Step 8](#8-optional-install-bulk-excel-file-import-support) below.
+It is optional — see [Step 9](#9-optional-install-bulk-excel-file-import-support) below.

 ---

 ## Installation Steps

 ### 1. Clone the Repository
 Clone the Site Store Pro repository to your local machine (or online dev server) and navigate into the project directory.
-(Replace [Your install folder name or full path] with the folder where you want to install the application.
-(Make sure you are already inside the directory where you want to create the install folder or specify the full path to the install folder such as /var/www/sitestorepro-laravel-ecommerce)
+(Replace `[Your install folder name or full path]` with the folder where you want to install the application.
+Make sure you are already inside the directory where you want to create the install folder or specify the full path such as `/var/www/sitestorepro-laravel-ecommerce`):
 ```bash
 git clone https://github.com/Site-Store-Pro/laravel-ecommerce [Your install folder name or full path]
 cd [Your install folder name or full path]